rwkyyy/two-factor-sms/README.md

-# Two Factor SMS Authentication Option
+# Two Factor WordPress Plugin - SMS Authentication Option
 I’ve worked with several clients who needed WooCommerce Two-Factor Authentication via SMS.
 Since many of them use a local SMS gateway, I developed this small extension that only requires an updated SMS gateway call to function properly.

 ## Requirements